aileot/ex-colors.nvim/README.md

-Generate a new colorscheme to the directory set in `colors_dir` option, and open the file in a new tab.
+Generate a new colorscheme to the directory set in `colors_dir` option, and start `:edit`ing the output file for preview.

 The name will be determined as the current value of `g:colors_name` prefixed by _ex-_, e.g., _ex-habamax_ for _habamax_.